What is the Cost of Data Loss in 2023?

 Why the wide ranges?

 Every business is unique.
-A data-loss event for one business can be exorbitantly more expensive than for a similarly sized business right across the street.
+A data-loss event for one business can be exorbitantly more expensive than for a similarly sized business located right across the street.
 It all depends on how that data is used (and how it’s protected).

 Factors that can influence the cost of data loss: